Richard Midgley

 Richard Midgley (born 7 July 1983 in Burgess Hill, England) is a retired British professional basketball player who finished his career at the age of 26.
-He played Point Guard and played for Great Britain.
+He played point guard and played for Great Britain.
 His final club was Everton Tigers of the British Basketball League; he previously played for Newcastle Eagles after graduating from the University of California, and subsequently became a high-school basketball coach.

 Early career

 The 6'3" Midgley began his career with his local club team, Haywards Heath Eagles, also played for the junior teams of the powerhouse club London Towers, and served as captain of the England Youth National team.

 In 1999 he moved to Modesto, California, where he played two seasons at Modesto Christian High School.
 He was ruled ineligible to compete in his senior year on grounds of age.

 College career

-In 2002 Midgley entered the University of California, where he starred for the Cal Bears; he was named to the Pac-10 All-Freshman team and set a Cal freshman record by connecting on 44.9 percent of his three-point attempts (44–98) as he started the Bears' final 22 games of the season.
+In 2002 Midgley entered the University of California, where he starred for the Cal Bears; he was named to the Pac-10 All-Freshman team and set a Cal freshman record by connecting on 44.9 per cent of his three-point attempts (44–98) as he started the Bears' final 22 games of the season.
 His best moment of the season came in the first-round game of the NCAA tournament against North Carolina State, when he sank a game-winning three-pointer with 3.9 seconds left in the overtime to give the eight-seeded Cal Bears a dramatic 76–74 win.

 In the 2004–05 season, after a slow start he averaged 12.9 points in 26 games during the Pac-10 season, with a field-goal percentage of 38.6%.

 Midgley played his senior year at Cal averaging 8.6 points in 30 games, in a season where the Bears advanced to the championship game of the 2006 Pac-10 Conference tournament, only to fall 72–51 to the eventual national runner-up UCLA.
 Midgley played alongside Leon Powe, tournament MVP and draftee to NBA franchise Boston Celtics.